Greek conservatives score 'clear victory' in snap election | DW | 07.07.2019

 A new day dawns

-New Democracy is led by a 51-year-old Harvard graduate, Kyriakos Mitsotakis, whose campaign promises included tax relief and stronger growth.
+New Democracy is led by a 51-year-old Harvard graduate, Kyriakos Mitsotakis, whose campaign promises included tax relief, stronger growth, and investing in well-paid jobs with decent benefits.
+The party has also promised to be tough on crime in some neighborhoods of Athens where there is a strong anarchist movement.

 "Today voters take the decision for their future in their hands," Mitsotakis said after casting his vote on Sunday.
 "I am sure that tomorrow, a better day dawns for our nation."